 Guests are even notified in advance so they can come down to watch the release.
 How awesome is that?
 I can only imagine what an incredible sight it would be to see the babies scurry into the sea.
 (If you were trying to come up with a good reason to visit Cancun or the Riviera Maya in August or September…you’re welcome.)

-Kudos to the Westin Resort and all of the other Cancun and Riviera Maya hotels who protect these gorgeous creatures in their natural habitat despite the massive amount of visitors to the area.
+Kudos to the Westin Resort and all of the other Cancun and Riviera Maya hotels that protect these gorgeous creatures in their natural habitat despite the massive amount of visitors to the area.

 Another lazy day at the beach